 How does a James Bond tour of London sound, lunch at Heatherden Hall included?
 Or an underground tour of the New York City subway system?
 Or a sunrise shoreline fishing day on the Hawaiian island of Kauai?

-Peek is currently available in 22 cities, and offers a best-price guarantee and real-time availability.
+Peek is currently available in 24 destinations, with over 20,000 activities on offer, and provides a best-price guarantee and real-time availability.

 Web and iOS, free (experiences for purchase in-app)

-If you’re more about the solo part of solo travel, or just feel like spending a day by your lonesome in a new city, check out Detour.
+If you’re more about the solo part of solo travel, or just feel like spending a day by your lonesome in a new city, check out AnyTour.

-Detour is a collection of audio guides for walks in 17 cities around the world.
-These include a handful of US cities like San Francisco, New York City, and Seattle, plus international cities like Melbourne, Barcelona, and Rome.
-Walks can be sorted by neighborhood or theme, including historical events and gastro-tours.
+AnyTour is a collection of audio guides for walks in nearly 30 cities around the world.
+These include a handful of US cities like New York City, Boston, and Washington D.C., plus international cities like Sydney, Barcelona, and Rome.
+Walks can be filtered by proximity or theme, like history and architecture, or arts and culture.

-iOS and Android, free (experiences for purchase in-app)
+iOS and Android, free (experiences for purchase in-app or via the website)

 Images via Rajarshi Mitra (feature image), Garry Knight (backpackers), Jesse Wagstaff (stop sign), Detour app, EatWith app.